 • There are left-wing as well as right-wing idealists who broadly imply that corporations should not exist—but never focus narrowly against stock markets.
 The elimination of corporations might, of course, eliminate both stocks and bonds and might thus result in sustainability—if it miraculously happens and then miraculously does not result in the level of chaos we have seen in similarly extreme social experiments such as Chavez’s Venezuela or Mao’s China.
 Moreover, even so far as it has merit, the extreme improbability of a call to abolish corporations does not support sustainability any more than a call to grow angel wings.
 For a sustainable economy without collapsing the economy—we can simply begin with a gradual removal of tax deductions for stocks—meanwhile mollifying investors with new tax deductions for bonds.
 I.e., a call to abolish corporations is both questionable and an unnecessarily difficult leap.
 This obviously makes the more essential change of reducing stock markets only more unlikely.

 • When googling the phrase, “stock markets and sustainability,” the only relevant results seem to be about the United Nations SSE Initiative, or “Sustainability Stock Exchanges.”
 This appears to be a laudable effort to encourage environmentally and socially responsible business practices—such as by scoring and publicizing the more responsible corporations.
 Similarly, there are broad-based “socially responsible” or “green investing” ETF-type mutual funds with performance histories nearly identical to the S&P 500.
 Conversely however, all such efforts can also be seen as prime examples of the motto of Albert Bartlett, ”The greatest shortcoming of the human race is our inability to understand the exponential function.”
 SSE promoters never seem to mention the fact that stock markets themselves fundamentally require growth—including infinite overpopulation, industrial expansion and price inflation.
 Stock markets also are fundamentally designed as instruments whereby the rich get richer and the poor get poorer.
 If the SSE were serious, it would at least create some sort of “feedback loop.”
 Such as perhaps adding 0.05% fees to several mutual funds, and donating the proceeds to organizations similar to Greenpeace and Amnesty International.
-Moreover, SSE is certainly not contradicting the assertion of this section: that nobody is protesting stock markets.
+This does not seem to be done.
+Moreover, SSE is certainly not contradicting the assertion of this section: in spite of all the talk about “sustainability,” no prominent person or group is even questioning the unsustainability of stock markets.

 Of course, changes in attitude and behavior are needed.
 However, a higher priority is the freedom to change.
 Otherwise, this becomes a classic example of blaming the victim.
 Attitude and behavior can make no difference when chained to the floor.
 So long as the economy is chained to stock markets, the only directions open to humanity are growth or collapse.